-The non-executive members of our Board did not receive any compensation prior to our initial public offering.
 Following our initial public offering, our non-employee directors and members of our Advisory Board will each receive an initial award of 6,427 restricted shares of Class B common stock.
-Such shares would vest ratably on an annual basis over four years beginning on the first anniversary of this offering.
+Such shares would vest ratably on an annual basis over four years beginning on the first anniversary of the initial public offering.
 Non-employee directors will also receive additional annual awards of restricted shares of Class B common stock equal to the number of shares granted in the initial award.
 Such subsequent awards may be adjusted by the compensation committee of the board of directors based on then-current market conditions considering the size of the Company.
 We will also reimburse our non-employee directors for certain expenses incurred in connection with their duties as directors of the Company.